-Be sure to specify the AHRQ number of the document or CD-ROM you are requesting.
+Be sure to specify the AHRQ number of the document you are requesting.

-Additional information on MEPS is available from the MEPS project manager or the MEPS public use data manager at the Center for Cost and Financing Studies, Agency for Healthcare Research and Quality.
+Additional information on MEPS is available at mepspd@ahrq.gov or the MEPS public use data manager at the Center for Financing, Access, and Cost Trends, Agency for Healthcare Research and Quality.